COURSES IN NANOENGINEERING (NANO)

 NANO 161.
 Material Selection in Engineering (4) Selection of materials for engineering systems, based on constitutive analyses of functional requirements and material properties.
 The role and implications of processing on material selection.
 Optimizing material selection in a quantitative methodology.
 Prerequisites: NANO 108.
 Priority enrollment given to NanoEngineering majors.
 Open to NANO majors only or by department approval.

 NANO 164.
 Advanced Micro– & Nano– Materials for Energy Storage and Conversion (4) Materials for energy storage and conversion in existing and future power systems, including fuel cells and batteries, photovoltaic cells, thermoelectric cell and hybrids.
-Prerequisites: NANO 101 and NANO 102 and NANO 148 and Upper Division Standing.
+Prerequisites: NANO 11 (or NANO 101) and NANO 102 and Upper Division Standing.

 NANO 168.
 Electrical, Dielectric, and Magnetic Properties of Engineering Materials (4) Introduction to physical principles of electrical, dielectric and magnetic properties.
 Semiconductors, control of defects, thin film and nano–crystal growth, electronic and optoelectronic devices.
 Processing–microstructure–property relations of dielectric materials, including piezoelectric, pyroelectric and ferroelectric and magnetic materials.
 Prerequisites: NANO 102 and NANO 104.